LispLang/lisplang.github.io/wiki/style-guide.md

 This page is largely based on Google's [Common Lisp Style Guide][google] and Ariel Networks' own [guide][an].

+# General Guidelines

+## Use Libraries

+Look for libraries that solve the problems you are trying to solve before embarking on a project.
+Making a project with no dependencies is not some sort of virtue.
+It doesn't aid portability and it doesn't help when it comes to turning a Lisp program into an executable.

+Writing a library that solves the same problem as another hurts [consolidation][consolidation].
+Generally, you should only do this if you are going to make it worth it: Good, complete documentation, examples, and a well-designed website are -- taken together -- a good reason to write an alternative library to an existing one.

+As always, check the licensing information of the libraries you use for incompatibilities.

 # Naming

 ## Variables